zamilzameeek/Fibonacci-Series-Calculator/README.md

 ## **Project Overview**

 I designed and verified a parametric **4-bit Fibonacci sequence calculator** using **Verilog HDL**.
 The system is built on a hierarchical, modular architecture that separates control logic from data processing, ensuring high timing efficiency and scalability.
-The engine autonomously generates the Fibonacci sequence () up to a user-defined  term.
+The engine autonomously generates the Fibonacci sequence up to a user-defined nth term.

----

 ## **Architecture & Implementation**